HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/limitations.md

 ## Authentication

 - Step-up authentication is not supported.
-- Impersonation is supported; however, you must disable the authentication cache for it to work.
+- Impersonation is supported.
+However, you must disable the authentication cache for it to work.
 For more information, see [Disabling Authentication Cache for Impersonation](../deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md#disabling-authentication-cache-for-impersonation).

 ## Theme customization of dynamic resources